2006 Elodie Kimmel soprano (France) The other finalists were: Christopher Ainslie, Andrew Radley Lucy Page

 2015 Anna Harvey mezzo soprano (UK)

 Mezzo-soprano Anna Harvey studied on the opera course at the Royal Academy of Music under Elizabeth Ritchie and Iain Ledingham, graduating with the Alumni Development Award for a singularly distinguished studentship.
-An emerging artist, engagements this season include house debuts at the Deutsches Nationaltheater Weimar (Zulma L’Italiana in Algeri, Zweite Dame Die Zauberflöte, Groom/Theatregardrobiere/Gymnasiast Lulu, Kay Die Schneekönigin), Landertheater Altenburg in Gera (Mayor’s Wife Jenůfa, Gold) and Theater Nordhausen (Page Salome).
-Other engagements so far include an appearance at the Last Night of the BBC Proms in Vaughan Williams’ Serenade to Music, a recording for Hyperion directed by Jonathan Cohen, a performance of Handel’s Messiah on Good Friday at the Royal Albert Hall, and covers of Octavian Der Rosenkavalier and Prince Orlofsky Die Fledermaus for Welsh National Opera.
-From May 2017 she becomes a WNO Associate Artist and recipient of the Chris Ball Bursary.
+An emerging artist, engagements has included house debuts at the Deutsches Nationaltheater Weimar (Zulma L’Italiana in Algeri, Zweite Dame Die Zauberflöte, Groom/Theatregardrobiere/Gymnasiast Lulu, Kay Die Schneekönigin), Landertheater Altenburg in Gera (Mayor’s Wife Jenůfa, Gold) and Theater Nordhausen (Page Salome).
+To these have been added other engagements to include an appearance singing Bach cantatas at London Bach Society’s Bachfest, the Last Night of the BBC Proms in Vaughan Williams’ Serenade to Music, a recording for Hyperion directed by Jonathan Cohen, covers of Octavian Der Rosenkavalier and Prince Orlofsky Die Fledermaus for Welsh National Opera.
+For her up to date diary go to www.annaharveymezzo.com

 The other finalists were: Hiroshi Amako, Louise Wayman, Rosie Lomas